Most people with a kidney infection can be treated at home with a course of antibiotics, and paracetamol if needed.

 Treatment will usually switch to tablets or capsules after you stop receiving antibiotics through a drip.

 You may need further investigations if you get more than one kidney infection.
-Your GP or hospital specialist would arrange these tests for you.
+A GP or hospital specialist would arrange these tests for you.